hashicorp/design-system/website/docs/components/modal/partials/code/how-to-use.md

 {{/if}}
 ```

+!!!
+Info

+**Note:**

-Note: If a modal dialog contains interactive elements, such as a form, the initial focus should be set on the first input, which is the first focusable element within the form.
+If a modal dialog contains interactive elements, such as a form, the initial focus should be set on the first input, which is the first focusable element within the form.
 This can be achieved by setting the `autofocus` property on the first form element.

+!!!